 Architecture, Interior Architecture, and Designed Objects: Graduate Overview

-The School of the Art Institute of Chicago’s (SAIC) Department of Architecture, Interior Architecture, and Designed Objects (AIADO) offers six graduate-level degrees: Master of Architecture (MArch), MArch with an Emphasis in Interior Architecture, Master of Fine Arts (MFA) in Interior Architecture, Master of Design (MDes) in Designed Objects, MFA in Designed Objects, and MFA in Design for Emerging Technologies.
+The School of the Art Institute of Chicago’s (SAIC) Department of Architecture, Interior Architecture, and Designed Objects (AIADO) offers six graduate-level degrees: Master of Architecture, Master of Architecture with Emphasis in Interior Architecture, Master of Fine Arts in Studio , Master of Design in Designed Objects, Master of Fine Arts in Studio , and Master of Fine Arts in Studio .
 At the culmination of their studies, graduate students in AIADO participate in the annual SAIC Graduate Thesis Exhibition or AIADO Thesis Exhibition.

 Master of Architecture

 The MArch program begins with a foundation of required skills and grounding in the histories and theories specific to architecture.
 Its thematic cluster of courses is integrated around a common intellectual theme, while each component class approaches the theme from a particular vantage point that reinforces the development of comprehensive understanding.

 Collaborative studios in the second year offer a chance to develop the interdisciplinary approach demanded by many of today's problems.
 The third year culminates in work with artists in the wider SAIC community, with teams of artists and designers placing work in the public realm.

 Click here to learn more about the Master of Architecture program.

 Master of Architecture with an Emphasis in Interior Architecture

 SAIC's MArch with an Emphasis in Interior Architecture experiments with definitions of space and social ideas through digital explorations, drawn and modeled work, and work built at a range of scales.
 Students become experts at integrating relationships between the body, objects, events, and environments—reconceptualizing the entire habitable realm to sustain the art of living.